-BRFS Filesystem
+Filesystem (BRFS)

 Overview

-- RAM-cached operation - The entire filesystem is loaded into RAM for fast access
+- RAM-cached operation - The entire filesystem is loaded into RAM for fast access since the FPGC has plenty of RAM

-- SPI Flash persistence - Data is persisted to SPI Flash for non-volatile storage
+- SPI Flash persistence - Data is persisted to SPI Flash for non-volatile storage (explicitly only via

 - Word-aligned storage - All data stored as 32-bit words (native to B32P3)